Morgan State Bears football: NCAA Division II

-Modern era

-Two Coaches have had winning records at Morgan since the departure of Banks at the end of the 1973 season.
-The Bears had suffered 23 straight seasons with a losing record until the arrival of former Coach Donald Hill-Eley whose first team had a 7–5 record in the 2002 season.
-Lee Hull was named head coach on January 8, 2014 and his first team went 7–5 and won a share of the MEAC championship and also played in the NCAA FCS Playoffs.
+Head coaches

 Notable alumni

 Fifty three former Morgan players have gone on to play professional football.
 Thirty nine players went to the NFL, eight to the CFL, three to the WFL and one each to the AAFC, the Arena Football League and the AIFA.
 At least one player has gone to the NFL every decade since 1950 from Morgan State.

 Former Morgan Bears Len Ford, Leroy Kelly, Willie Lanier and Rosey Brown are members of the Pro Football Hall of Fame in Canton, Ohio.